Verhulst-team

 Welcome!

-The Verhulst-group is embeded in the Laboratory of Entomology, Plant Sciences Group, Wageningen University.
+The Verhulst-group is embedded in the Laboratory of Entomology, Plant Sciences Group, Wageningen University.
 Our work is in the field of evolutionary developmental biology with a focus on the evolution of sex determination and differentiation in insects.
 In addition, the PI collaborates on biocontrol focused projects.

 Our drive